SAP Trusted RFC Not Working : SMT1, SMT2

 • 00024 rabax during sapgui logon

-• Error while opening a RFC connection
+• Error while opening an RFC connection

 • For L-RC